Vnukovo Airlines Flight 2806: On the ground

-Assault
+Assault operation and hostage rescue

+Istanbul Atatürk International Airport, from which Flight 2806 departed on March 15, 2001.

 At 12:15 Moscow time on March 16, special forces surrounded the plane again and began preparations for the assault.
 The terrorists started banging on the cockpit door, demanding immediate takeoff.
 Under continuous blows, the door began to break, leading the dispatcher to order the crew to leave the cockpit.
-Barely holding the door, all five crew members managed to escape through the emergency hatch, with minor injuries to flight engineer Andrey Guselnikov and captain Nikolai Vinogradov.
+Barely holding the door, all five crew members managed to escape through the emergency hatch, with minor injuries to flight engineer Andrey Guselnikov and captain Nikolay Vinogradov.

 At this time, self-propelled ladders with special forces in black masks and bulletproof vests armed with short-barreled rifles approached the plane.
 They attacked from four directions simultaneously.
 The first group went through the cockpit, using the rope the crew had escaped with.
 The second group entered through the main exit between the cabins.
 The third group entered through the rear hatch from which passengers had previously escaped.
 The fourth group landed on the wing and planned to enter the cabin through emergency windows.

 The special forces hesitated to open the hatches, so the group from the cockpit was the first to storm the cabin.
 A special forces member shot Supyan Arsaev, who stood in the front vestibule, at point-blank range.
-One of the bullets hit Turkish passenger Gurzel Kambal in the abdomen, and both died on the way to the hospital.
+One of the bullets hit Turkish passenger Gurzel Kambal in the abdomen.
+Both men died on the way to the hospital.

 Panic ensued, and passengers rushed to the rear of the plane.
-Other groups could not open the exits.
-Then 27-year-old flight attendant Yulia Fomina came to their aid.
-Squeezing through the crowd to the door, she opened it and was immediately wounded (a special forces soldier presumably aimed at a passenger trying to lay her down, mistaking him for a terrorist).
-Yulia died at age 28 from a neck wound.
+The other special forces groups were unable to open the exits.
+27-year-old flight attendant Yuliya Fomina came to their aid.
+Squeezing through the crowd to the door, she opened it and was immediately shot: a special forces soldier presumably aimed at a passenger behind Fomina, who was trying to lay her down, mistaking him for a terrorist, but accidentally hit Fomina instead.
+Fomina died at age 27 from a neck wound.

-By 1 PM, it was all over.
-The two remaining terrorists who did not resist were arrested.
-Five Russian citizens suspected of aiding the terrorists were detained and released later.
+By 13:00, the operation was concluded.
+The two remaining hijackers were arrested without resistance.
+Five Russian citizens suspected of aiding them were detained but later released.
 The special forces reportedly suffered one killed and several injured, but Saudi authorities did not confirm this information.